Battle of Colachel: Impact

-De Lannoy organized the Travancore army on European standard introduced gunpowder and firearms, hitherto not used in the kingdom, and increased the regiments and improved defence fortifications significantly.
+De Lannoy organized the Travancore army on European standard introduced gunpowder and firearms, hitherto not used in the kingdom, and increased the regiments and improved defense fortifications significantly.

 Captain De Lannoy was a skilled military strategist.
-His military skills, combined with the tactics of the Dewan of Travancore, Ramayyan Dalawa, and statesmanship of Maharaja Marthanda Varma proved very effective in the future military exploitations and annexations of the Northern kingdoms up to Cochin over a period of time.
+His military skills, combined with the tactics of the Dewan of Travancore, Ramayyan Dalawa, and statesmanship of Maharaja Marthanda Varma, proved very effective in the future military expeditions and annexations of the Northern kingdoms up to Cochin over a period of time.
 They defeated and annexed Quilon, Kayamkulam, Kottarakkara, Pandalam, Ambalapuzha, Edappalli, Thekkumkoor and Vadakkumkoor with Travancore.

-The Dutch threat to Travancore was not completely eliminated after Marthanda Varma's success at Colachel, as is evident by the fact that the Dutch continued to wage war against Travancore in the northern Malabar.
+The Dutch threat to Travancore was not eliminated after Marthanda Varma's success at Colachel, as is evident by the fact that the Dutch continued to wage war against Travancore in northern Malabar.
 They also maintained their position at Kanyakumari, hoping to receive reinforcements from Ceylon.
 However, a 5,000-strong army dispatched by Marthanda Varma prevented them from advancing towards the capital of Travancore.
 They also sent 150 soldiers to reinforce their advance posts at Paravur and Ayiroor.
 The Dutch gave up their position at Kanyakumari only in October.
 They also abandoned Attingal, after the soldiers of their ally Deshinganad abandoned them.

-Travancore's victory at Colachel greatly had decreased the Dutch morale, and in a 26 October report to Batavia, the Dutch command at Kochi mentioned that the native chiefs now believed that the Dutch East India Company could be driven off the Malabar coast.
+Travancore's victory at Colachel had greatly decreased Dutch morale, and in a 26 October report to Batavia, the Dutch command at Kochi mentioned that the native chiefs now believed that the Dutch East India Company could be driven off the Malabar coast.
 However, by February 1742, the Dutch had captured a small fort near Attingal.